-K. Posting Policy - Use of Bulletin Boards and Posting of Campus Wide Information programs, events and services of interest to the Illinois Tech community.
+K. Posting Policy - Use of Bulletin Boards and Posting of Campus Wide Information

+Illinois Tech provides various posting fixtures and locations that may be used to advertise organizations, programs, events and services of interest to the Illinois Tech community.
 Any party so wishing to advertise is solely responsible for the content of its advertisement and must follow the policies listed below.
 Illinois Tech in no way endorses or approves the content of the advertisement or the program or services that a posting promotes.